BarnabasSzabolcs/securitease-WeatherApp-react/README.md

 Install node version 22 (eg. `nvm use 22`), and install yarn (optional). run `yarn && yarn dev` (or `npm install && npm dev`)

+NOTE: when running `yarn dev` in non-mocking mode, you need to disable StrictMode, otherwise you'll run into rate limiting issues with the WeatherStack API.

 ### Running the App locally:
 `yarn dev`